 Yoga is a 2000 years old, all-accepting holistic tradition.
-RightYoga seeks to continue it that way.
+It spans numerous ancient traditions.
+RightYoga seeks to preserve that invaluable heritage and wisdom.

 “Yoga is not only about looking great.
 It’s more about being healthy and feeling great,” says our founder and former monk Sanjay C Patel.

-Indeed, scientifically established evidence-based yoga – that means, yoga techniques that have been scientifically proven to be beneficial for your body, heart, health, and wellbeing – actually support the more holistic, gentle, therapeutic asanas together with the practice of breathing techniques, meditation, and a balanced diet.
+Indeed, scientific evidence-based yoga – that means, yoga techniques that have been scientifically proven to be beneficial for your body, heart, health, and wellbeing – actually support the more holistic, gentle, therapeutic asanas together with the practice of breathing techniques, meditation, and a balanced diet.